HuangKaibo2017/The-Index-of-Rust-Language-Project/README.md

 * [2019-10-29][Active] https://github.com/saschagrunert/indextree - tree structure with multithreading support.
 This arena tree structure is using just a single Vec and numerical identifiers (indices in the vector) instead of reference counted pointers.
 This means there is no RefCell and mutability is handled in a way much more idiomatic to Rust through unique (&mut) access to the arena.
 The tree can be sent or shared across threads like a Vec.
 This enables general multiprocessing support like parallel tree traversals.
 * [2019-10-30][Active] https://github.com/saschagrunert/fastcmp - A fast byte slice comparison library.
 The library is intended to provide a faster byte slice comparison than the standard library.
 Also raw string literals b"like this" are compareable this way.
 * [2019-10-29][Active] https://github.com/rust-lang/stacker - A library to help grow the stack when it runs out of space.
+* [2019-11-25][Active] https://github.com/huonw/var - A Rust macro for declaring and initialising multiple mutable variables in a single statement.
+* [2019-11-25][Active] https://github.com/goffrie/redfa - A regular expression and DFA library.
+Supports parsing and manipulating simple regular expressions over Unicode codepoints, and converting them to DFAs.
+Also has an implementation of Hopcroft's algorithm for DFA minimization.
+* [2019-11-25][Died] https://github.com/reem/rust-lazy - Lazy evaluation in Rust.

 ### Design Pattern
 * [2019-10-25][Active] https://github.com/rust-lang-nursery/lazy-static.rs - it is possible to have statics that require code to be executed at runtime in order to be initialized.
 This includes anything requiring heap allocations, like vectors or hash maps, as well as anything that requires non-const function calls to be computed.